 Keep reading for some of the highlights from our past trips; discover what to eat, unique things to do, where to stay and tips for visiting.

 13 THINGS TO DO IN OAHU // A LOCAL’S GUIDE

 WATCH THE SUNRISE FROM THE LANIKAI PILLBOXES

-If you’re suffering from jetlag (or just an early riser), try and make it over to the windward side of the island to catch the sunrise from the Lanikai Pillboxes.
+If you’re suffering from jetlag (or just an early riser), I recommend taking a trip to the windward side of the island to catch the sunrise from the Lanikai Pillboxes.
 These old military bunkers from WWII are situated at the top of a short hike, complete with some of the most incredible views on Oahu.
-Pack a breakfast and watch the sun come up behind the Mokulua Islands.
+Pack breakfast and watch the sun come up behind the Mokulua Islands.

 FLOAT AROUND AT KAIONA BEACH